AWS Snowball vs. Snowcone: Use Cases & an Alternative

 Collect and Manage Remote Data Efficiently and Reliably with Resilio Connect

-Resilio Connect lets you ingest data from the edge to any region in the cloud in a fast, reliable, and secure way.
+Resilio Platform lets you ingest data from the edge to any region in the cloud in a fast, reliable, and secure way.
 Our solution is also perfect if you have datasets that you want to keep at the edge and continuously exchange data back and forth to different cloud regions or remote locations.

 Resilio’s unique P2P architecture and proprietary WAN optimization technology remove single points of failure, speed up transfers, and help you overcome latency and packet loss across any network, regardless of distance.